 Certain cancers of the digestive, urological, and gynecological tracts may present with pain in the lower abdomen.

 Depending on the type of cancer, people may experience different symptoms.
-However, the condition may also go unnoticed.
+Some cancers do not cause noticeable symptoms in the early stages.

 Although cancer is more common in older adults, anyone with troubling symptoms should arrange an evaluation by a doctor.